Gain access to personalized product screening, the best pricing, rewards, and more!

 Humane traps, also known as no-kill or catch-and-release mouse traps, are rodent control products that allow you to capture multiple rodents in and around your home, garage, or other structure without harm.
 Unlike snap traps, these products work by allowing you to transport the captured rodents and release them safely to somewhere far away from your property.

-Most multiple-catch mouse traps are successful because rodents seek a protected pathway of travel to limit their exposure to possible predators in its environment.
+Most multiple-catch mouse traps are successful because rodents seek a protected travel pathway to limit their exposure to possible predators in their environment.
 Upon entering its environment, the mouse will perceive a hole in the trap as an opportunity to hide or create a nesting site in the holes.
-Most individuals refer this behavior as curiosity thus leading multiple-catch-traps as "curiosity traps."
+Most individuals refer to this behavior as curiosity, thus leading to multiple-catch traps as "curiosity traps."

-If you are wanting to control a mouse infestation with humane products, we recommend the Solutions Multi-Catch Humane Mouse Trap.
-This low-profile metal trap is capable of capturing 30 live mice at a time and release them with little handlement.
-Once the mice steps far enough into the products entrance hole the door will automatically close behind it ensuring total capture without use of toxic chemicals, and harm to the pest.
+If you want to control a mouse infestation with humane products, we recommend the Solutions Multi-Catch Humane Mouse Trap.
+This low-profile metal trap can capture 30 live mice at a time and release them with little handlement.
+Once the mice step far enough into the product's entrance hole, the door will automatically close behind it, ensuring total capture without toxic chemicals and harm to the pest.

 Difference Between A Rat and Mouse

-Before you start any pest control plan, you will need to make sure the pest is actually a rat or mouse.
-Careless identification can lead you to using the wrong control methods and products, which can be a waste of your time and finances.
+Before you start any pest control plan, you must make sure the pest is actually a rat or mouse.
+Careless identification can lead to using the wrong control methods and products, which can be a waste of your time and finances.

-The easiest way to tell between a rat or mouse is to look at their excrements and size of the pest itself.
+The easiest way to tell between a rat and a mouse is to look at their excrement and the size of the pest itself.
 Rats are nearly double the length of house mice, with the Norway rat being the largest and the roof rat second.

-House Mice: Droppings of house mice are less than a quarter inch and have the shape of a grain of rice.
+House Mice: Droppings of house mice are less than a quarter inch and are shaped like a grain of rice.
 Including the tail, house mice are about 4 inches and fit in openings as small as a dime.

 Norway Rat: Norway rat droppings have blunt ends and measure about 3/4 inches in length with blunt ends.
 Not including the tail, Norway rats measure up to 16 inches in length and have tails about 8 inches in length.
-They are able to fit in openings as small as a quarter.
+They can fit in openings as small as a quarter.

 Is It Better to Use Snap Traps or Live Traps for Rodents?

-Whether using lethal or non-lethal means, it is best to control rodent infestations in a humane manner to prevent unnecessary suffering for the pest.
-Before you choose a lethal or non-lethal rodent control trap, you should consider the advantages and disadvantages between them.
+Whether using lethal or non-lethal means, it is best to control rodent infestations humanely to prevent unnecessary suffering for the pest.
+Before you choose a lethal or non-lethal rodent control trap, you should consider the advantages and disadvantages of each.

 Either of these products can be used, but keep in mind that you will need to use multiple products to completely get rid of the rats and mice.
 For a demonstration of captured rodents, refer to the image above.
 In the left a fake rodent is caught in the snap trap and on the right a mouse is caught in a humane trap.